TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 # gRPC Kotlin Multiplatform
 This projects implements client-side gRPC for Android, JVM, iOS and the web.

+**⚠️ Warning: This project is still under development and does not support all gRPC features!**

+**⚠️ Warning: The implementation for javascript is currently not covered by unit tests!**

 ## Table of contents
 - [Features](#features)